Collins-Omariba/Bootcamp-website/README.md

 # Bootcamp-website

-A Simple bootcamp  website built with Bootstrap , basic CSS and basic  HTML
+A Simple bootcamp  website built with Bootstrap (js and css) , basic CSS and basic  HTML